Why is my Garbage Disposal Leaking?

 Thoroughly dry the entire unit, pipes, and connections with a towel.
 You need a dry surface to spot new moisture.
 This is your baseline.

-sink drain and fill the basin with a few inches of water.
+Next, perform a simple water test.
+Stop up the sink drain and fill the basin with a few inches of water.
 Peek underneath.
 If the leak stops, the issue is likely in the drain pipes, not the appliance itself.

 Identifying Leaks at the Sink Flange, Drain, or Base

-drain line connects.
+Then, inspect the side where the drain line (the pipe that carries wastewater from the disposal to the plumbing system) connects.
 Finally, look at the very bottom of the appliance.
 For slow drips, place dry paper towels under these spots.
 They will show you the exact source of the problem.

 This methodical check saves you time and money by pinpointing the real issue.